-[Three quotes must be sought, including if using WALGA Preferred Supplier Panel, State Government CUA, or a Shire Prequalified Supplier].
+[Three quotes must be sought, including if using WALGA Preferred Supplier Panel orState Government CUA.
+Purchases from a Shire Prequalified Supplier Panel are to be made in accordance with the conditions of the Panel].

 Tenders will be invited as follows: